The story of Emily St Ive Liskeard Cornwall PL14 3LX |

 Please plan to arrive at least 15 minutes before your first reservation time so that you can view the Introduction Video.
 Parents with prams and guests in wheelchairs, kindly note that all pathways in the garden are gravel and uneven in some areas.
 Please take note that the Rectory is not wheelchair friendly. |

 The Story of Emily is a fresh, immersive historical experience.
 A tale of incredible bravery, determination and impact.
-For opening times, tickets and to find out more, scan or visit: It shines the light on Emily Hobhouse, an inspirational woman from Cornwall who challenged the social norms of the Victorian era and changed the lives of thousands of women and children during the Second Anglo-Boer War.
+It shines the light on Emily Hobhouse, an inspirational woman from Cornwall who challenged the social norms of the Victorian era and changed the lives of thousands of women and children during the Second Anglo-Boer War.

 This is a working farm with lots of feathery friends and woolly companions, so please leave your pets at home.
 Guide dogs welcome.
 Prioritise your comfort by wearing sturdy footwear, donning a hat to shield you from the sun during summer, and packing wellies and an umbrella for winter visits.
 As the Swedish proverb reminds us, 'There is no bad weather – only bad clothing.'